fclairamb/tc65lib/README.md

 This library is actually intended to be used as a framework.
 You don't have to use all the components but some of them are mandatory (like logging, settings, at handling).

-It is necessary to obfuscate your programs to remove the unecessary components of the library.
+It is highly recommended to obfuscate your programs to remove the unnecessary components of the library.

 The library is now looking more and more to viable alternative to my (and your) in-house code.